 Undergraduate Degrees: Bachelor of Arts, Bachelorof Fine Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Science in Chemistry, Bachelor of Science in Computer Engineering, Bachelor of Science in Electrical Engineering, Bachelor of Science in Mechanical Engineering

-Daniels College of Business: Accounting, Finance, Hospitality Management, Information and Business Analytics, International Business, Management, Marketing, Real Estate and Built Environment
+Daniels College of Business: Accounting, Finance, Hospitality Management, Information and Business Analytics, International Business, Management, Marketing, Real Estate and the Built Environment

 Engineering and Computer Science: Applied Computing, Computer Engineering, Computer Science, Electrical Engineering, Game Development, Mechanical Engineering

 Natural Sciences and Mathematics: Biochemistry, Biological Sciences, Chemistry, Ecology and Biodiversity, Environmental Chemistry, Environmental Science, Geography, Integrated Sciences, Mathematics, Molecular Biology, Physics

 Social Sciences: Anthropology, Communication Studies, Criminology, Economics, Film Studies and Production, Journalism Studies, Media Studies, Political Science, Psychology, Sociology, Strategic Communication

 Interdisciplinary Programs: Asian Studies, Cultural and Critical Studies, Gender and Women’s Studies, Individually Structured Major

 Dual-Degree Programs: Integrated undergraduate/graduate programs allow students to complete both a bachelor’s (in almost any major) and a master’s degree in five years or less.
-The University of Denver offers dual-degree programs in Art History, Business, Education, Engineering, Geographic Information Science, International Studies, Law (JD), Public Policy, and Social Work.
+The University of Denver offers dual-degree programs in Art History, Education, Engineering, Geographic Information Science, International Studies, Law (JD), Public Policy, and Social Work.